-Uniforms and Other Related Items: The estimated expense of \$18,615 for Uniforms and Other Related Items will provide for approximately \$365 for each of the 42 Enforcement Officers, 6 Supervisors or 3 Managers (total of 51 individuals) for such items that includes the uniform required for wear each day of work.
+Uniforms and Other Related Items: The estimated expense of \$20,000.08 for Uniforms and Other Related Items will provide for approximately \$377.36 for each of the 42 Enforcement Officers, 6 Supervisors or 3 Managers (total of 53 individuals) for such items that includes the uniform required for wear each day of work.
 The Public Service Commission of West Virginia has a winter uniform and a summer uniform and will include upkeep of the uniform through dry-cleaning services.
 This will also include the purchase of bullet proof vests and any other uniform related items necessary.
 This figure will be adjusted per officer based upon additional officers hired throughout the year and in an effort to equip those officers with necessary uniforms.
+In addition, this total may include uniform related shirts, etc. for Division Director, Division Deputy Director or Support Staff.

 IT Equipment for Remote Training & FMCSA Updates: COVID19 made us aware of our lack of adequate remote training capabilities.
-This estimated expense of \$1,999.92 will enable us to add necessary equipment throughout the State and in our weigh stations which have adequate space to enable our required and necessary FMCSA training and updates as well as allowing us the technology to allow real-time virtual communications and meetings with our enforcement officers throughout the State.
-Items that may be included in this expense are as follows: large monitors, projectors, meeting software, etc.
+This estimated expense of \$1,999.92 will enable us to add necessary equipment throughout the State and in our weigh stations which have adequate space to enable our required and necessary FMCSA training and updates as well as allowing us the technology to allow real-time virtual communications and meetings with our enforcement officers throughout the State and as needed.
+Items that may be included in this expense are as follows: large monitors, projectors, meeting software, tablets, etc.